picatextra/trezor-firmware/python/docs/OPTIONS.rst

     -v, --verbose             Show communication messages.
     -j, --json                Print result as JSON object -P, --passphrase-on-host  Enter passphrase on host.
+    -S, --script              Use UI for usage in scripts.
     -s, --session-id HEX      Resume given session ID.
     --version                 Show the version and exit.
     --help                    Show this message and exit.